Wiznet/RP2040-HAT-C/getting_started.md

 2. Patch

-With Visual Studio Code, each library set as a submodule is automatically patched, but if you do not use Visual Studio Code, each library set as a submodule must be manually patched with the commands below in each library directory.
+With Visual Studio Code, each library set as a submodule is automatically patched, but if you do not use Visual Studio Code, each library set as a submodule must be manually patched with the Git commands below in each library directory.

 - ioLibrary_Driver